July 18, 2016 in Strategy by

 What should you measure?
 That’s easy: what makes you money?
 Are you trying to generate leads?
 Track them by their marketing channel.
 Are you selling products?
 You need to know which channel generated the most sales.

-Sure, you need to keep an eye on other metrics but the most important ones are those closest to your revenue.
-That’s how you’ll know if the time and money behind your marketing effort is paying off.
-That’s how you’ll know you chose the right marketing channel.
+Sure, you need to keep an eye on other metrics, but the most important ones are those closest to your revenue.
+That’s how you’ll know if the time and money behind your marketing effort is paying off, and that’s how you’ll know you chose the right marketing channel.

 Learn why we're reliable.